1875 Melbourne Cup

 The 1875 Melbourne Cup was a two-mile handicap horse race which took place on Tuesday, 9 November 1875.

 This year was the fifteenth running of the Melbourne Cup.
 This would be the first year of the race being held on a Tuesday.
+The day was a declared public holiday in Victoria in recognition of the 34th birthday of the then Prince of Wales Edward.